queenisabaer/friendventure-api/README.md

 ## Testing

-The app was tested regularly and deployed early to Heroku to make sure both local and remote worked the same.
+The app was tested regularly and deployed to Heroku to make sure both local and remote worked the same.

 ### Python Validator Testing (NEEDS UPDATE)